Sarah Jaffe (journalist)

-Sarah L. Jaffe is a labor journalist.
-She is the author of Necessary Trouble: Americans in Revolt (2016) and Work Won't Love You Back: How Devotion to Our Jobs Keeps Us Exploited, Exhausted and Alone (2021).
+Sarah L. Jaffe is an American labor journalist.
+She is the author of Necessary Trouble: Americans in Revolt (2016) and Work Won't Love You Back: How Devotion to Our Jobs Keeps Us Exploited, Exhausted and Alone (2021), and most recently From the Ashes: Grief and Revolution in a World on Fire (2024).
 Jaffe is a columnist for The Progressive and New Labor Forum, and her work has appeared in such outlets as The New York Times, The Washington Post, The Atlantic, The Guardian, and The New Republic.
-She also cohosts a podcast called Belabored.
+She also cohosts a podcast called Belabored for Dissent magazine.

 Early life

 Jaffe was born in 1980.
 She attended college at Loyola University New Orleans, where she studied English.
 She earned a master's degree in journalism from Temple University in Philadelphia.

 Career

 Jaffe initially wanted to be a novelist or screenwriter, but when she graduated into the early 2000s recession, she ended up working as a waitress and in retail jobs for five years.
 Her writing career began as a feminist blogger, and then she developed an interest in reporting on labor issues.
 Journalist and activist Kim Kelly describes Jaffe as “one of labor’s leading voices and guiding lights.”
 Jaffe cohosts the Dissent magazine podcast Belabored with Michelle Chen.
 She was previously web director at GRITtv with Laura Flanders.

 In 2019 Jaffe was a Poynter Fellow at Yale University.
 She has also been a Type Media Center fellow.